graspit-simulator/graspit-ros/README.md

 # Deprecated!!!
-GraspIt! can now be installed via
+GraspIt! now has an install target, and can be installed via
 ```
 git clone https://github.com/graspit-simulator/graspit.git
 cd graspit